Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning

 The matrix-free updates operate on a single trajectory sample.
-Although the per-step cost is only $\cO(d)$, when applying this per-sample scheme to a full batch of size $b$, the update must be executed b times, so the effective time complexity for the batch becomes $\mathcal{O}(bd)$, so the computational cost can be very high.
+Although the per-step cost is only $\cO(d)$, when applying this per-sample scheme to a full batch of size $b$, the update must be executed b times, so the effective time complexity for the batch becomes $\mathcal{O}(bd)$, so the computational cost can be high to update a whole batch.

 To investigate this trade-off, we evaluate an alternative that uses the average gradient of log-probability over all sampled state–action transitions in the batch: